markovmodel/adaptivemd/README.md

 [MongoDB Community Edition](https://www.mongodb.com/download-center#community)
 will provide your OS installer, just download and follow the installation instructions.
 This is straight forward and should work without any problems.
-Depending on the compute resource filesystem access restrictions, it might be necessary to install the database in different locations.
+Depending on the compute resource restrictions, it might be necessary to install the database in different locations.
 **You only need to install MongoDB on your local machine from which you will connect to the cluster.
 No need to install the database on the cluster.**
 - only if the compute nodes can see the 'local' drive